-The chills and spills keep comin’ to agreeable effect in "The Descent,” about six femme spelunkers who discover more than they’ve bargained.
-Sophomore outing by writer-director Neil Marshall is an object lesson in making a tightly-budgeted, no-star horror pic work through razor-sharp technique and committed performances alone.
+The chills and spills keep comin’ to agreeable effect in Brit-made scarefest “The Descent,” about six femme spelunkers in the Appalachians who discover more than they’ve bargained for two miles underground.
+Though less splashy than his debut feature, werewolf bloodbath “Dog Soldiers” (2002), sophomore outing by writer-director Neil Marshall is an object lesson in making a tightly-budgeted, no-star horror pic work through razor-sharp technique and committed performances alone.

 Brief prologue, edited almost too tightly for its own good, sets the background as the six friends are shown white-water rafting in Scotland.
 In a sudden shock that proves to be very typical of the movie’s style, one in the group, Scot Sarah (Shauna Macdonald), is hit by a personal tragedy that leaves her emotionally traumatized.

 Cut to a year later, and Sarah arrives with her best friend, English teacher Beth (Alex Reid), for a reunion in North Carolina, hoping to exorcise her demons with a spell of caving together.
 Leading the team is pro climber Juno (Australian singer-dancer Natalie Mendoza), a limber, can-do Asian-American.
 Also there are Scandi pro Rebecca (Saskia Mulder), her younger half-sister, medical student Sam (MyAnna Buring), and pot-smoking Irish punk Holly (Nora-Jane Noone).